-The TCJA put estate, gift and generation- skipping transfer (GST) tax exemptions at record-high levels, making these taxes less worrisome for many taxpayers.
-However, the high exemptions are only temporary, and proposed tax law changes could also increase taxes when assets are transferred.
-Therefore, whether or not you would be subject to estate taxes under the current exemptions, it's a good idea to consider whether you can seize opportunities to potentially lock in tax savings today.
-Well-thought-out estate and gift planning helps preserve your wealth and pass it on to your beneficiaries.
+Whether or not you would be subject to estate taxes under the current exemptions, it's a good idea to consider whether you can seize opportunities to potentially lock in tax savings today.
+Well-thought-out estate and gift planning helps preserve your wealth and pass it on to your beneficiaries at a minimal tax cost.
 Proper planning can result in your family and other beneficiaries' receiving what you had intended.